wp-plugins/nextgen-facebook/readme.txt

 * Tumblr
 * Twitter

-**NGFB was specifically written to support images from NextGEN Galleries, but works just as well with the built-in WordPress Media Library**. *The NextGEN Gallery plugin is not required to use this plugin* -- all options and features work just as well without it.
+**NextGEN Facebook Open Graph (NGFB) was specifically written to support images from NextGEN Galleries, but works just as well with the built-in WordPress Media Library**. *The NextGEN Gallery plugin is not required to use this plugin* -- all options and features work just as well without it.

 **NextGEN Facebook Open Graph (NGFB) is tuned for performance and makes full use of various caching techniques**: